-This description is based on an article by Axel Schmale which appeared some years ago in the Pöppel-Revue.
+This description is based on an article by Axel Schmale which appeared in Pöppel-Revue No. 89 (July/August 1985).
 He learned it in China during a railway journey.

 - Players, Cards and Object

 - The Deal

 - The Play

 - Differences in the Second and Subsequent Deals

 The name of the game means "competing for points".
 It is an interesting hybrid between a climbing game and a point-trick game of the king-ten-five group.
 The mechanics are like those of Zheng Shangyou or Big Two but the primary aim is to win points rather than necessarily to get rid of cards as quickly as possible.
 The point values of cards are the same as in the popular Chinese point-trick game Da Bai Fen (Hundred).